avidunixuser/chef_recipe_tomcat/README.md

 $ chef generate repo workshop-repo

-- Inspect what is the repo
+- Inspect what is in the repo

 $ cd workshop-repo